walrusec/browser_timeliner/README.md

 # Browser Timeliner

-Browser Timeliner turns Chromium and Firefox history artifacts into timelines, rule hits, and anomaly callouts straight from the terminal.
+CLI utility to covert Chromium and Firefox history artifacts into timelines using json, csv, xlsx, html outputs.
+Analyze results against established rules to identify events of interest and anomalies straight from the terminal.

 ## Quick start